-- system.txt the configuration information also presented in the Technical Support Report window. - messages the current Lighthouse VM system log.
+- system.txt the configuration information also presented in the Technical Support Report window - messages the current Lighthouse VM system log.

 The two files are also presented in the Support Report text box below the Download support report link.
-Because the report includes the current system log, this will almost certainly be a long but scrollable presentation.
-This presentation is, however, searchable using your web browser's built-in search function.
+Because the report includes the current system log, this is a long but scrollable presentation and is searchable using the web browser's built-in search function.